ManticoreGamesInc/CC-Costume-Equipper/README.md

 ## Overview

 The Costume Equipper component makes it easy to create and equip costumes on players.
-It uses the new costume retarget component to handle bone offsets to work with different rigs.
+It uses the new costume retarget component to handle bone offsets which allow proportional editing.

 ## How to use